This year's Emmy Awards are happening tomorrow night—and last night was little pre-party to celebrate all the nominees.

 I usually love me some baby hairs, but I think Bellamy has one of those hairlines where it might be better to use the ol' toothbrush 'n hairspray trick.
 She has such an unusual hairline that I think the sleekness would be more ideal.
 I also think she'd be more flattered by a lighter hair colour—her brows are so much lighter, and it's just not harmonizing.

-The last time we saw Julie on this blog, it was the Golden Globes and it was NOT good.
+The last time we saw Julie on this blog, it was the Golden Globes and I wasn't a fan.
 So I'm really pleased with her beauty decisions this time around: a new chin-length wavy bob and fresh, clean makeup.
-That said, does it seem like there may be a little Botox issue here that's keeping her from making normal expressions?
-Her mouth looks a little stiff.

 Have I mentioned I loathe layers?
 Yes, yes I believe I have.
 So I hope Kate's shorter pieces here are just bangs being grown out and not too-short layers all the way around her head.
 I dunno, I think I preferred her with bangs.
 Fantastic makeup, however.
 Skin looks great and the sparkly-smoky eyes are perfection!

-Go Canada!
-Rachelle did an amazing job here for her first Beauty Editor red carpet appearance, with luxe supermodel-esque waves and soft, sexy makeup.
+Rachelle did an amazing job with these luxe, supermodel-esque waves and soft, sexy makeup.
 I love the eyes especially—they're dramatic, but there's still a real ease about this look, like she's not trying too hard.

 Jaime is so elf-like, no?
 And one of the minority of people who do suit short haircuts.
 I still can't help but feel like this look is a bit 1990s—and not in the cool retro revival way we've been talking about.
 I'd love to see her grow her hair out to an earlobe-length, off-the-face bob (without all those spiky layers) and with more modern makeup.